 What principles should guide men’s pro-feminism?
 This early piece offers an account of three principles which should guide profeminist men’s work and activism: pro-feminist, male-positive (or, enhancing men’s lives), and gay-affirmative.
 Contemporary pro-feminist men’s work has built on and complicated such principles, and many of the materials above explore this.

 One key issue is accountability.
 What is accountability, and how and to whom should this work be accountable?
 XY includes pieces here by Ben Atherton-Zeman, Kristy Macomber (2014), a very early statement by Men Against Pornography (1990s), and others.
+Also see discussions of accountability in the reports above, including the ICRW report (2018).

 Gender inequalities are as much a story of male privilege as they are of female disadvantage.
 This speech by Flood (2017) introduces gender and men’s privilege.
 Julian Real has contributed several pieces to XY on privilege, including Unpacking the Male Privilege Jockstrap, White Male Supremacy: What It Is and What It Does, (2007), and Carefully Listening To Radical Feminist Women, For A Change (2007).